ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.smartgarden/README.md

 *Example:* sending a command to start the VALVE service of a smart Water Control will result in the `activity_value` data point of the service to be changed after the device processed the command.

+**Notes:**
-**Note:** Requests to control a device cannot be sent while the smartgarden adapter is not connected to
-GARDENA smart system API.
+  - Requests to control a device cannot be sent while the smartgarden adapter is not connected to GARDENA smart system API.
+  - Please check that you set the value for a command with `ack=false`.
+See [Chapter Commands and Statuses in Guide for adapter developers](https://github.com/ioBroker/ioBroker.docs/blob/master/docs/en/dev/adapterdev.md#commands-and-statuses)

 ### For SERVICE_MOWER
 #### Controlling